 Elegant, colorful Japanese Maple trees are so easy to grow they deserve a special place in every garden.

 Both graceful and versatile, Japanese maple trees (Acer palmatum) are the chameleons of the plant world.
 Some leaf out in brilliant reds in spring, change to green by summer, and finish the fall in yellows and oranges.
 Others start red and stay red till their leaves drop in autumn, revealing their sculptural forms.
 Leaves can be palm-shaped or lacy, almost feathery, and their available color palette includes red, green, orange, purple, white, and pink.

-William B. Shell of Auburn, Alabama, is an expert on growing Japanese maple trees.
+William B. Shell of Auburn, Alabama, is an expert grower.
 He planted his first tree in 1967 and now has more than 1,000 in his yard.
-They’re his passion.
-“Japanese maples are an excellent choice for the beginning gardener, as they are essentially carefree once established,” he says.
-“They offer year-round interest with their ever-changing beauty.”
+They're his passion.
+"Japanese maples are an excellent choice for the beginning gardener, as they are essentially carefree once established," he says.
+"They offer year-round interest with their ever-changing beauty."

 Select the Right Japanese Maple Tree

-Japanese maple trees range from 2 to 30 feet tall, and their forms can be weeping, rounded, dwarf, mounding, upright, or cascading.
-Which one’s for you?
+The "trees" range from 2 to 30 feet tall, and their forms can be weeping, rounded, dwarf, mounding, upright, or cascading.
+Which one's for you?
 For containers or bonsai: dwarf and smaller selections.
 For a colorful grouping or a singular show: medium-size, rounded, mounding, or cascading forms.
 For one big wow: larger, treelike selections.
-FYI, many Japanese maples are grafted and may seem pricey, but they add value to your landscape and are smart investments.
-Also, don’t be afraid of trying unnamed seedlings, which can be less costly but are just as beautiful.
+FYI, many are grafted and may seem pricey, but they add value to your landscape and are smart investments.
+Also, don't be afraid of trying unnamed seedlings, which can be less costly but are just as beautiful.

 How to Plant Japanese Maple Trees